Meet Coach

 Driveway basketball, open lot baseball, open lot football (American).
 Hours upon hours, day after day.
 Tackle football as if we had on pads, but we certainly did not have on pads.

 Hydrating at the nearest water hose.
-It was like the Olympics out there, some of y’all remember those days.
+It was the neighborhood Olympics out there.
 No cell phone, just out in the world.

 Middle school is where what would be considered a sort of bodybuilding (building the body) carbon dates; 6th/7th grade.
 I wanted clear-cut, defined abdominal muscles.